A magnifying glass zooming in on data.

 For example, a user has just attempted to sign up for a demo of your product but doesn’t complete the final step — classic user friction.
 Sales teams can use product analytics software to dig into why this happened and redirect new users to complete the required actions.

-Dive into your product and create a perfect user experience with FullStory
+Dive into your product and create a perfect user experience with Fullstory

-FullStory's Digital Experience Intelligence platform seamlessly combines product analytics, session replay, privacy, and security so you can understand what your users are doing, build a perfect experience, and boost your bottom line.
+Fullstory's Digital Experience Intelligence platform seamlessly combines product analytics, session replay, privacy, and security so you can understand what your users are doing, build a perfect experience, and boost your bottom line.

 Get started now: Book a demo today or sign up for a 14-day free trial